-*This modules (together with Stochastic Processes in the 2013/4 academic year) is at H-level (3rd year) modules which MSc students may take, provided they have not previously taken them as part of their undergraduate degree.
+*This module (together with Stochastic Processes in the 2013/4 academic year) is at H-level (3rd year) modules which MSc students may take, provided they have not previously taken them as part of their undergraduate degree.
 However, intending students should be aware that these modules will only receive a Pass/Fail grade on a student's transcript and the numerical mark obtained will not be taken into account when the student's weighted average mark is calculated.